princesslana/ErisCasper.java/CONTRIBUTING.md

 [here](https://sonarcloud.io/dashboard?id=com.github.princesslana%3AErisCasper.java).
 It does not currently give feedback on PRs, but it can be useful to know the kinds of issues it reports.

+## Finally

+If you have any questions or comments, or anything else really, please reach out to [The Programmer's Hangout](https://discord.gg/programming) and look for Princess Lana.